sylefeb/Silice/learn-silice/formal/README.md

 Throughout Silice the `#` symbol indicates something related to formal verification.

 For instance, an algorithm that can be verified is marked with a `#`, like `algorithm#`.
-It is likely that you may not want to always include these algorithms in your design, in which case it is a good practice to surround those algorithms with `$$if FORMAL then ... end` blocks.
+It is likely that you may not want to always include these algorithms in your design, in which case it is a good practice to surround these algorithms with `$$if FORMAL then ... end` blocks.
 The `FORMAL` macro is automatically defined by the formal board.

 Next, we are going to verify the unsigned 8-bit integer division implemented in [common/divint_std.ice](../common/divint_std.ice).
 Well, in fact a previous version of it as we've found a bug thanks to formal verification!
 To make this short, we will only verify the following property: `x ÷ x = 1`.